beluga2003/dscjisu/README.blog.md

    ---
    ```

+- `<BLOG CONTENT>` IS THE CONTENT OF YOUR BLOG IN MARKDOWN FORMAT.
 - Add your blog image in the folder `public/blogs/<BLOG SLUG>/`
 - Add your author image in the folder `public/author/`
 - Add your blogs image in the folder`public/blogs/<BLOG SLUG>/` file

 4. Commit and push your changes
 5. Create a pull request

+Will love to read your blogs and articles. 🤩